1ch0r/OpenDSP/README.md

 Contributions are welcome!
 If you have ideas for new features, improvements, or educational modules, feel free to fork the repo and submit a pull request!

+## Dev Credits
+This program was made by 1ch0r for Teznet OpenCore.

 ---

 ## 📬 Contact